storybookjs/react-native/packages/react-native/readme.md

 npx expo customize metro.config.js
 ```

-Then set `transformer.unstable_allowRequireContext` to true and add the generate call here.
+Then wrap your config in the withStorybook function as seen below.

 ```js
 // metro.config.js